 We can learn much from the array of cultural references to ghosts that permeate our collective understandings: from to ghostly themes in books, films and social media to the pseudoscience of ghost hunting, ghost tours, and haunted houses.
 Annual festivals like Hallowe’en offer opportunities, or even the obligation, for consumers to play with ghosts.
 The organizing of these spaces and practices hold interesting parallels for other work settings.
 Similarly, cultural references enable us to bring a different perspective to the social psychology of working.
 For example, memories can shape and undermine us, much as in the novel where the deceased Rebecca undermined the second Mrs. de Winter through her 'presence' (du Maurier 1938).
 Just as Manderley could not be separated from the traces of Rebecca, the context in which we remember ghosts impacts us and our impressions of the ghosting.
-Although there has been important recent work on ghostly presences, there remains much to discover for culture and organization, especially symbolic resonances.
+Although there has been important recent work on ghostly presences, there remains much to discover for culture and organization, especially in symbolic resonances.

 Exploring the symbolism of ghosts pushes us to look beyond rational explanations of organizations to attune better to emotive, affective, and aesthetic sensory experiences of the uncanny (Beyes and Steyaert 2013).
 Ghosts play on the spiritual, not simply in a religious sense, but also as a form of enchantment, wonder and imagination which persists in modern life (Bennett 2001).
 Are we being haunted by these ghosts; do they revisit again and again (Blackman 2015; Vaaben and Bjerg 2019)?
 Ghosts do have a habit of reappearing and in doing so they offer those cracks in our thoughts and feelings where the abject seeps in, where the uncanny arises, even seriously frighten us.
 Previous authors in organization studies have highlighted the pervasiveness of discourses from the past in the present, for example Muhr and Salem (2013) demonstrate how the spectre of colonialist thinking shapes disadvantage in contemporary organizations long after the colonies won independence and equalities legislation was enacted.
 Favourite, and not so favourite, theorists haunt organization scholars, entangling us in repeated rounds of engagement with their ideas, sometimes creating new ghosts to haunt us (De Cock et al. 2013).
 Ghosts of managers can haunt organizations long after they have retired through affecting organizational change (MacAulay et al. 2010; Pors 2016).
 Such valuable work has explored how ghosts can linger and persist through organizational metaphors and symbols: ghosts in the machine in technology studies; in traces and impressions of corruption; in spirituality, superstition, intuition and gut feelings in decision making; and of invisibility and powerlessness when Othered (especially in relation to gender, sexuality and race among other identities – see for example Baxter and Hughes 2004; Baxter and Ritchie 2013; Christensen and Muhr 2019; Kociatkiewicz and Kostera 2019; Riad and Jack 2020).
 Ghostly encounters can sometimes be expressed as a tingle on the back of the neck or the sense of deja vu.
 Massumi (2005) describes affect as the intersubjective experiences of crossing thresholds in becoming.
 Ghostly affect can be the uncanny feeling that reappears in the interconnectedness of bodies, both ‘real’ and imagined.
-The reappearance of ghosts may create associations and patterns of affect through their ghostly traces that could have rhythmic qualities of repetition and difference (Lefebvre 2004).
-Ghostly affect shapes us and organizations in our encounters with them, they surprise us with their sudden reappearance.
+The reappearance of ghosts may create associations and patterns of affect through their ghostly traces that may have rhythmic qualities of repetition and difference (Lefebvre 2004).
+Ghostly affect shapes us and organizations in our encounters with them, they continue to surprise us with their sudden reappearance.
 These apparitions bring together our material understanding of the world with the imaginary.
 How can we speak with these ghosts, hauntings and ghostly spaces?
 As researchers how do we engage with them?